 The context: on some particular evening, Jesus had just finished feeding 5,000 men with 5 loaves and 2 fish.
 Afterwards, the people were so amazed that they wanted to force Him to be king.
 Jesus made the disciples get in their boat and cross to the other side while He sent the multitude away.

-4) Mark says that in the evening, Jesus saw them straining at rowing but instead went to pray on the mountain.
+- Mark says that in the evening, Jesus saw them straining at rowing but instead went to pray on the mountain.
 I believe He was praying for their faith and survival.
-Now when Jesus came to them, at the darkest hour of the night, “He would have passed them by”. 😧🤯 Basically if they were not in tune with the spirit, able to recognize Jesus or His voice when He spoke with them, they would have missed their miracle hour.
+Now when Jesus came to them, at the darkest hour of the night, “He would have passed them by”. 😧 Basically, if they were not in tune with the spirit, able to recognize Jesus or His voice when He spoke with them, they would have missed their miracle hour!!!
 Oh how important it is to set our mind on things above, meditating on things that are true, noble, just, pure, lovely, of good report, virtuous and praise worthy.
-Yes we set our foundation on God’s word but our ecosystem needs to be right as well, so we can hear the still voice when it speaks!
+Yes we set our foundation on God’s word but our ecosystem needs to be right as well, so that we can hear the still voice when it speaks, or like Moses recognize the supernatural (fire) when it presents itself.

 Immediately we appeal to Jesus and bring Him into our situations, He instantly calms the storms (fears & anxieties) in our life and gets us to our destination.
 But how long is immediately?